limitlessloop/vets.gov-status/scripts/migration_status/DVP.md

 Task                                                    | Status    | Comments (only if yellow or red)
 ------------                                            | --------- | -------------
 Application team environment, configuration and build out complete           | Complete      | Change management and comms plan approved (incl.
-VA training requirements)    |       | What would be helpful for Tim here?
-All testing cheklists have been completed / met acceptance criteria (security and operations)     | Complete      | Cutover checklist approved                |       | do teams use a checklist? is this applicable for a new sytem in cloud? would it be helpful?
+VA training requirements)    |       | Operations planning All testing cheklists have been completed / met acceptance criteria (security and operations)     | Complete      | Cutover checklist approved                |       | do teams use a checklist? is this applicable for a new sytem in cloud? would it be helpful?
 Monitoring tools in place                | Complete      | specific tools for DVP?
 Decommission plan approved                |  N/A     | not applicable b/c new system stood up in AWS ATO approved                |  Complete     | 8.15.18
-Operations handoff completed (per ATO approval)                |       | Is there anything Tim needs from ITOP?
-EPMO / Application PM role handoff completed (e.g, CSP account set up, etc.)        |       | is this applicable?
+Operations handoff completed (per ATO approval)                | Green      | EPMO / Application PM role handoff completed (e.g, CSP account set up, etc.)        |       | is this applicable?
 Validate Disaster Recovery (DR) and Backup                |  Complete     | part of ATO; (can this be deleted--is it already covered in ATO?)
 CD2 decision                                 |       | Date: